 As soon as you activate your first credit card, you’ll start building a credit history.
 That history is a significant element that is contained within your credit report, a profile that Canada’s main credit bureaus (Equifax and TransUnion) will create for you when your first credit activity is reported to them by your lender.

 Afterward, every time you use a credit product, the same process will occur.
 The information is sent to the credit bureau that the lender works with, who will update your report accordingly.
 That information stays in your report for a predetermined number of years.
-If you apply for any new credit, your potential lender may request your report, which will help them determine the likelihood of being a responsible client.
+If you apply for any new credit, your potential lender in Calgary may request your report, which will help them determine the likelihood of being a responsible client.
 The more positive information (good payments) they see within your report, the more likely they will be to approve you for credit products with favorable interest rates.

 Read this to learn how you can get your annual credit report.